MicroCredX

 Adopting micro-credentials implies cultural, pedagogical, technological and political obstacles which prevent the progress of skill and competence expression and brokerage that can be greatly enabled by credential portability.
 A market-oriented redesign of modules, provided as online courses or MOOCs will cater not only to the needs of students of one’s own institution, but also to international students and employees needing professional development.
 Such a shift could also allow interaction amongst these three learner groups, but it demands a tremendous culture change from faculty members.
 The same is true for the recognition of outside credentials and their integration into the curriculum.

-MicroCredX project addresses the needs of the strategic triangle of HEIs, the world of work and students.
-The key priorities for the project are to:
+MicroCredX project addressed the needs of the strategic triangle of HEIs, the world of work and students.
+The key achievements for the project were:

 Phase 1: Making the Case

-To gain institutional buy-in, we will work with institutional leaders to demonstrate how providing and recognising micro-credentials can be beneficial to the institution, contribute towards institutional objectives, priorities or legal obligations, and how any conceptual and organisational barriers can be overcome.
+To gain institutional buy-in, we worked with institutional leaders to demonstrate how providing and recognising micro-credentials can be beneficial to the institution, contribute towards institutional objectives, priorities or legal obligations, and how any conceptual and organisational barriers can be overcome.

 Phase 2: Creating a Strategy

-Each consortium member will prepare micro-credentialing strategies, indicating plans for roll-out of micro-credentials, as well as a recognition model for integrating micro-credentials from other institutions into their programmes.
-Strategies will be divided into a set of pilot activities to take place during the lifetime of the project and expansion plans for after this.
+Each consortium member prepared micro-credentialing strategies, indicating plans for roll-out of micro-credentials, as well as a recognition model for integrating micro-credentials from other institutions into their programmes.
+Strategies led to a set of pilot activities and micro-credential expansion plans for after this.

 Phase 3: Launching an Offer